News about Edgewater casino at BC Place

 ____________________________________________________

-Toronto citizens are fighting a mega-casino proposed by OLG (equivalent to our BC Lottery Corp) and corruption-ridden MGM Casinos.
-The final decision will be made at Toronto City Hall in early May 2013.
+Toronto citizens successfully fought a mega-casino proposed by OLG (equivalent to our BC Lottery Corp) and corruption-ridden MGM Casinos.
+The final decision was made at Toronto City Hall in June 2013.
+Congratulations to No Casino Toronto for their win after a lot of hard work.

 ____________________________________________________